linas/archeo/src/README.md

 -----
 Not much here yet.
 Directories:

-* `catalog`: the crawler, for populating the intial database.
+* `catalog`: the crawler, for populating the initial database.
 * `webui`: the main control panel.

 TODO
 ----
 Some general ideas.
-* If a directory has files with hash miscompares, and that diretory is under git control, then perhaps git can offer an explanation of what is happening to that file.
+* If a directory has files with hash miscompares, and that directory is under git control, then perhaps git can offer an explanation of what is happening to that file.